fgmarcal/web_drum_kit/README.md

-## Experimental websit to practice javascript, css and HTML
+## Experimental website to practice javascript, css and HTML